th0razin3/vur/srcpkgs/viber/readme.md

 You might also notice that this themplate downloads the .deb file twice.
 This is completely normal: the first time is for the version number, the second time is for the actual repackaging of the application.
 I could have probably made the template download the .deb file only once, but that would require a lot more work and... well, bandwidth is cheap nowadays, so... sorry, but I did the best I could in an afternoon's work.

 Oh, and Viber is an AMD64 (x86_64) only application.
-Don't look at me, I'm as surprised as you... apparently Rakuten don't care about any other architecture... go bug them about it.
+Don't look at me, I'm as surprised as you... apparently Rakuten doesn't care about any other architecture... go bug them about it.

 ## How do I install it?